QuBenhao/LeetCode/problems/problems_3038/problem.md

 # 3038.
-Maximum Number of Operations With the Same Score I
+Maximum Number of Operations With the Same Score I [Rating: 1201.78]

 <p>Given an array of integers called <code>nums</code>, you can perform the following operation while <code>nums</code> contains <strong>at least</strong> <code>2</code> elements:</p>